vedph/cadmus_web/README.md

 3. add a *part editor demo dumb component* named after the part (e.g. `NotePartComponentDemo` after `NotePart`).
 This will essentially be a wrapper of two distinct controls: the part's editor component, and a `JsonEditorResourcesComponent`.
 These components are mutually connected, so that you can edit the JSON code for the part (and eventually for its thesauri sets) and set the visual editor to it, or vice-versa.

+### Editing Parts

+The general architecture of part editing, from bottom to top, is as follows:

+1. `<X>PartComponent` (in part editor dumb component): at the bottom level, we have a dumb UI component for part X. The component just gets as input properties the part's JSON code (`json`) and a set of optional thesauri (`thesauri`), and emits as output the part's JSON code (`jsonChange`).
+Also, it has a `dirty$` input property, used to tell the control if the locally edited part state is not saved to the server.
+This is used to implement the guard which prompts the user when he wants to exit the editor, but the locally edited part state is not saved.

+2. `<X>PartFeatureComponent` (in part editor feature component): the dumb UI component for part X is wrapped into a feature UI component, which depends on two Akita components: an X-part query and an X-part service.
+The query is used to read from the store, and the service to load its state initially, and write to it (in Akita, components should never interact with stores directly; such services act as facades, and couple the store with an API service).
+Usually, the service extends `EditPartServiceBase`, which provides load/save methods and a dirty state setter.
+The component binds a number of observable properties to the query, and its template is fed from these observables.
+When the store gets updated (via the service), the observables change, and this is reflected in the reactive UI.

+When the user saves in an editor dumb component, the `jsonChange` event is emitted, and the form is set to pristine state.

+In turn, the editor feature component handles the `jsonChange` event by invoking its service's `save` method with the JSON code representing the part to be saved.

+The `save` method (implemented in `EditPartServiceBase`) sets the "saving" and "dirty" states to true, and invokes the API save method:

+- if the API succeeds, the "saving" and "dirty" states are set to "false".
+- if the API fails, the "saving" state is set to false (while "dirty" remains true).

 ### Part Editors

 Part editors are dumb UI components extending `PartEditorBaseComponent<T>`, where `T` is the part's type.